 As shown in the chart below, blood glucose rises quickly after a high-carb, low-fat meal (green line), while it will increase more slowly and incrementally after a high-fat meal (red line).
-If you’re curious, you could test before and then one, two and three hours after you eat to see when your blood sugar peaks with the meals you typically eat.
+If you’re curious, you could test before and then one, two and three hours after eating to see when your blood sugar peaks with the meals you eat.

-In Data-Driven Fasting, all we are trying to do is:
+In DDF, all we are trying to do is:

 - find which meals raise your blood glucose the most to determine which ones you might need to avoid in the future,

-You don’t need to be too concerned unless a meal raises your blood glucose by more than 1.6 mmol/L (30 mg/dL) AND your blood glucose rises above the normal healthy range, and it takes a long time to drop below your trigger.
+You don’t need to be too concerned unless a meal raises your blood glucose by more than 1.6 mmol/L (30 mg/dL).
+This is especially true if your blood sugars also take a long time to return to your trigger.
 If this is the case for you, you should consider eating less of that meal next time.

 While the blood glucose rollercoaster is bad, flat-line blood glucose should not be your goal.
 Stable blood glucose levels are a symptom of good metabolic health.
-Striving for near-linear blood sugars does not necessarily equal a healthy metabolism.
+However, striving for flat-line blood sugars does not necessarily equal a healthy metabolism.
 While we can achieve stable blood glucose with a low-carb, high-fat diet (i.e., symptom management), reversing diabetes and improved metabolic health requires reduced body fat levels.

 While higher-fat foods will cause a smaller rise in blood glucose initially after meals, you need to balance adequate nutrition with stable blood glucose.
-As shown in the chart below from our analysis of 125,761 days of data from 34,519 people using Nutrient Optimiser, very high-fat foods tend not to be as nutritious.
+As shown in the chart below from our analysis of data from people using Nutrient Optimiser, very high-fat foods tend not to be as nutritious.